Coco Islands

 The Coco Islands (ကိုကိုးကျွန်း) are a small group of islands in the northeastern Bay of Bengal.
-They are part of the Yangon Region of Myanmar.
+They are part of the Yangon Region of Myanmar since 1937.
 The islands are located 414 km south of the city of Yangon.
-Coco Island group consists of 5 islands, 4 islands on Great Coco Reef and another raicoco island on the Little Coco Reef.
-To the north of this island group lies Preparis Island also belonging to Myanmar, and to the south lies the Landfall Island belonging to India.
+Coco Island group consists of five islands: four on the Great Coco Reef and one on the Little Coco Reef.
+To the north of this island group lies Preparis Island, belonging to Myanmar.
+To the south lies the Landfall Island, belonging to India.